minnojs/minno-quest/README.md

-questions 	| The questions object. pagesData 	| The 'data' attribute from the page. questionsData 	| The 'data' attribute from the question (available only within questions). pageMeta 	| An object describing meta data about the page:</br> `number`: the serial number of this page, `outOf` the overall number of pages, `name`: the name of the current page.
-These can be used for instance to generate a description of your place within the questionnaire: `<%= pageMeta.number %> out of <%= pageMeta.outOf%>`.
+questions 	| The questions object. pagesData 	| The 'data' attribute from the page. questionsData 	| The 'data' attribute from the question (available only within questions). pagesMeta 	| An object describing meta data about the page:</br> `number`: the serial number of this page, `outOf` the overall number of pages, `name`: the name of the current page.
+These can be used for instance to generate a description of your place within the questionnaire: `<%= pagesMeta.number %> out of <%= pagesMeta.outOf%>`.

 Questions and Pages have access to the same local variables, with the exception of questionsData that is available only to questions.